HewlettPackard/galadriel/doc/galadriel_server.md

 |----------------|-------------------------------------------|---------------------------|
 | `-c, --config` | Path to the Galadriel Server config file. | `conf/server/server.conf` |

-#### `token generate`
+#### `token generate` Command

-The 'generate' command allows you to generate a join token for the provided trust domain.
-This join token serves as a secure authentication mechanism to establish the necessary trust relationship between the Harvester and the Galadriel Server.
+This 'generate' command enables the generation of a join token bound to the provided trust domain.
+The join token acts as a secure authentication mechanism to establish the requisite trust relationship between the Harvester and the Galadriel Server.

 ```bash
 ./galadriel-server token generate [flags]